renpy/renpy/sphinx/source/config.rst

     Ren'Py will attempt to display per second.
 This is only respected by the software renderer.
 The GL renderer will synchronize to vertical blank instead.

-.. var:: config.game_main_transition = None

-    The transition that is used to display the main menu after leaving the game menu.
-This is used when the load and preferences screens are invoked from the main menu, and it's also used when the user picks "Main Menu" from the game menu.

 .. var:: config.game_menu = [ ... ]